BradyHuai/Biz-Wiz/README.md

 After running these two commands, the final step is to run `python3 manage.py runserver` which should activate the server locally.
 Anytime you want to start up the server again you can go into the 'env' folder and run the command `source bin/activate` and then move to the parent folder and run `python3 manage.py runserver`.
 You can then follow the link given in the terminal to access the backend of the server.

 # Front end
-In order to get the front end website working, you must have install the latest version of node.js from https://nodejs.org/en/.
+In order to get the front end website working, you must have install the 14.15.1 or later version of node.js from https://nodejs.org/en/.

 After you have installed nodejs, navigate to the 'bizwizfrontend' folder from the path /BizWiz-Project/bizwizfrontend.
 Once you are in the folder, you must run the command `npm install` from your terminal.
 After that has finished, you can start the website by running `npm start`.
 A browser window should pop up automatically when running `npm start` and if not, simply follow the link given in the terminal.